anonymouscoolguy/mdslides/docs/docs/intro.md

 :::info

-Slides.md is solely the graphical interface connecting the editor and presentation framework together.
+MDSlides is solely the graphical interface connecting the editor and presentation framework together.

 The heavy-lifting is done by the following frameworks: